The many gardens of Saumarez Homestead

 The Saumarez garden has always been the setting for the homestead and, in many ways was an extension of the house.
 It provided spaces for activities which were part of the lives of the family members – in leisure and entertainment – and it contributed food and flowers to the functioning of the house.

-Today the garden is only a remnant of its former self.
-When the National Trust took over Saumarez Homestead in 1984 there were fences cutting off the vegetable and Mary’s Garden as well as the picking garden from the main garden, all of which had become an overgrown tangle of dead and mature growth, where seedlings and noxious species predominated.
-Slowly the senescent and dead growth is being removed but it is not intended to restore the garden to its original condition.
-It will be conserved and controlled so that visitors may walk through the different sections and imagine how it may once have looked.
+When the National Trust took over Saumarez Homestead in 1984 there were fences cutting off the vegetable garden and Mary’s Garden as well as the picking garden from the main garden, all of which had become an overgrown tangle of dead and mature growth, where seedlings and noxious species predominated.
+Slowly the senescent and dead growth has been removed to restore the gardens to their original condition.

 The garden has nine distinct areas: